 The Adaptogen Chai

-The Adaptogen Chai is a blend of chaga, reishi and Lion’s Mane mushrooms, organic masala chai herbs (ginger, cardamom, clove, anis seed, fennel seed, black pepper and nutmeg), cacao and black tea.
+The Adaptogen Chai is a blend of chaga, reishi and Lion’s Mane mushrooms, masala chai herbs (ginger, cardamom, clove, anis seed, fennel seed, black pepper and nutmeg), cacao and black tea.
 The boost you get from our Adaptogen Chai is more like a smooth lift into a higher dimension of your more productive, and clear-headed self.

 Our Adaptogen Gold